craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 |

 Data Sources are pickers that help pull in content from internal or external storage/systems.
 For example, data source include: desktop video uploader, desktop image uploader, and so on.
-CrafterCMS ships with a number of out-of-the-box data sources and you can also create your own by reading :ref:`newIa-building-plugins-form-ds`.
+CrafterCMS ships with a number of out-of-the-box data sources and you can also create your own by reading :ref:`building-plugins-form-ds`.

 Data Sources allows the content model designer to decide where different assets uploaded via different controls go (for instance icons, images, RTE related assets, etc.).
 It has it's own properties, like "Repository Path", which specifies the path where assets are stored, which help keep the system consistent over time.
 The storage destination designed in the model dictates how those assets are handled during a duplicate event (duplicate the asset or duplicate the reference to the asset).

-.. _newIa-component-handling:
+.. _component-handling:

 There are a couple of data source that also dictates how components are handled during duplicate/copy events.
-The :ref:`Shared Content<newIa-form-source-shared-content>` data source will duplicate/copy the reference to a component during a duplicate/copy event and is used for components that need to be shared across pages or components.
-For components that belong exclusively to a content object, use the :ref:`Embedded Content<newIa-form-source-embedded-content>` data source.
+The :ref:`Shared Content<form-source-shared-content>` data source will duplicate/copy the reference to a component during a duplicate/copy event and is used for components that need to be shared across pages or components.
+For components that belong exclusively to a content object, use the :ref:`Embedded Content<form-source-embedded-content>` data source.

 The ``shared-content`` data sources also provides an option to allow users to search for existing items (``Enable Search Existing`` property) in addition to browsing.
 This provides users ease of managing lots of items/assets.

-Data sources are usually used in conjunction with a control in the content type, for example, the :ref:`newIa-form-item-selector` is used for selecting files to be uploaded when bound with the :ref:`newIa-form-source-file-desktop` data source.
+Data sources are usually used in conjunction with a control in the content type, for example, the :ref:`form-item-selector` is used for selecting files to be uploaded when bound with the :ref:`form-source-file-desktop` data source.

 Let's take a look at a shared content data source in a project created using the Video Center blueprint from the Marketplace.